r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 R since version 4.2 on Windows uses UCRT as the C runtime and all native code is built for this runtime.
 It is not possible to use static libraries compiled by previous versions of Rtools, which were built for MSVCRT, an older C runtime for Windows.
-UCRT allows to use UTF-8 as the native encoding.
+UCRT allows UTF-8 to be used as the native encoding.

 ## Building R from source using Rtools42

-As with Rtools4, one may run the Msys2 shell ("Rtools bash" from the startup menu, or `c:/rtools42/msys2.exe` and run R from there).
+As with Rtools4, one may run the Msys2 shell ("Rtools bash" from the startup menu, or run `c:/rtools42/msys2.exe` and run R from there).
 One may also install additional Msys2 software using `pacman`, e.g.  additional build tools.